 - Size should be 40 megabytes or more.
 (At least 40 megabytes will be required for the management partition.) - It is the GDS logical volume and a status should be "ACTIVE."
 (Check with the sdxinfo(8)) - It is shared from all the nodes that use a file system.
 (Check with the sdxinfo(8))

-For details on the sdxinfo(8), see "PRIMECLUSTER Global Disk Services Configuration and Administration Guide."
+For details on the sdxinfo(8), see "Appendix B.1.6 sdxinfo" in "PRIMECLUSTER Global Disk Services Configuration and Administration Guide."

 GDS logical volume used as management partition should be set up as follows.